boggodan/boggohydra/readme.md

 await loadScript("https://cdn.statically.io/gh/boggodan/boggohydra/main/lib/terrain.js")
 ```

-Then you can call either terrain(), terrainCheap() or terrainVeryCheap().
+Then you can call either terrain().
-Note that these functions only work directly on a video source - they only read an input source directly, so you cannot chain them.
+Note that this function only works directly on a video source - its reads an input source directly, so you cannot chain them.
 For example you might call:

 src(o1).terrain()